 Of course, pensions can be complicated and confusing.
 And if you’re younger, thinking about how much money you’ll need in thirty, forty or even fifty years’ time never feels like a priority.
 But saving into your pension is a very tax-efficient way of planning for your future.
 And once you’ve set your payments up, it’ll all happen automatically.

 The benefits of paying into a workplace pension

 A pension’s a very tax-efficient way of saving.
-For every £100 you pay into one, you actually add £125.
+If you’re a basic-rate taxpayer and wanted to pay in £100 from your salary to your pension, it would only cost you £80 as the government adds an extra £20 on top – known as tax relief.
 If that £100 came to you as part of your wages, you’d pay tax on it and get at most £80.